Efficient Agent Training for Computer Use: Method

 \subsection{Thought Completion}

 We first reconstruct the implicit thought process behind human actions using an iterative approach.
-Specifically, for each action in the trajectory, we provide Claude 3.7 Sonnet with: task description, historical actions with their previously reconstructed thought processes, the current action, and the corresponding screenshot.
-Based on this information, the model generates human's thought process behind the action.
-As shown in~\autoref{fig:trajboost}, the recorded raw human trajectory was converted to a human trajectory with thoughts, where the reconstructed thought process is added to each step.
-See prompt in Appendix~\ref{appendix: thought completion}.
+Specifically, for each action in the raw trajectory, we provide Claude 3.7 Sonnet with: task description, historical actions with their previously reconstructed thought processes, the current action, and the corresponding screenshot.
+Based on this information, the model generates the implicit thought process behind action.
+As shown in Figure~\ref{fig:trajboost}, the recorded raw human trajectory was converted to a human trajectory with thoughts, where the reconstructed thought process is added to each step.
+See our prompt in Appendix~\ref{appendix: thought completion}.